 Spirituality in PE

 Spiritual physical education develops deep thinking and questioning in the way in which the body works and how we can take charge of our body in the world around us.
-Students are encouraged to analyse and seek ways to improve both their own performance, and that of those around them.
-A variety of skills are developed e.g., gymnastics and trampolining, which allow Students to express their feelings and emotions, as well as be amazed by what their bodies can achieve.
-Students are encouraged to be inspired by events – e.g., The World Cup, Olympics, etc. And are encouraged to develop team building skills and to motivate, be determined and resilient.
+Pupils are encouraged to analyse and seek ways to improve performance.
+A variety of skills are developed which allow pupils to express their feelings and emotions, as well as be amazed by what their bodies can achieve.
+Students are encouraged to be inspired by events and world-class stadia / facilities – eg, Lord’s, The World Cup, Olympics, etc. And are encouraged to develop respect, kindness and joy, be determined and resilient.
 Students are taught to accept and rise to challenges and to reflect on their work through self-evaluation and how this relates to our school values.

 Spirituality in PSHCE